Overview of Phase 3

 - 4/21/2020 – Complex migration – The rest of the lists are considered “complex lists”.
 There are roughly 1700 of those.
 Once this is done, all mail routing for “email@example.com” will be going to Google for all Groups.

 - Contact the Google Service Team for information for guidance or assistance.

 - Current Archives – There is no way to import current Mj2 archives into Google.
-As they are HTML files hosted in AFS, they will be unaffected by the removal of the Mj2 service.
-They will be retained in perpetuity in AFS and we will provide current HTML archives to owner per request after shutdown.
+We will provide current HTML archives to owner per request after shutdown.

 - Partial list white-listing of moderation – Some Mj2 lists are setup where a subset of users can post without moderation and all other posters are moderated (this is common for student lists populated based on degree program).
 While you can set per-user moderation or full list moderation, there is not a simple way to replicate this on large lists, much less across multiple lists.

 - Automatic Bounce Processor – The Automatic Bounce Processor in Mj2 can remove subscribers from the list upon multiple bounces.
 There is no equivalent in Google Groups.
 There is a “Bouncing” tab in the Group members view, so an owner can see who is bouncing and manually remove them from the Group, but cannot take programmatic action.